knawd/deployer/README.md

 # deployer

-Deploy a WASM enabled crun into kubernetes to enable running WASM libraries in container infrastructure.
+Deploy a WASM enabled crun into kubernetes to enable running WASM libraries in kubernetes and knative.

 See https://knawd.dev for more information.